-When you do research, pay attention to properties similar to your home.
+When you conduct your research, pay attention to properties similar to your home.
 Current trends are a good indicator of the length of time your home might stay on the market if you list now.
 For example, if you’re in a seller’s market, there are fewer homes for sale than buyers, so that competition may help your home get multiple offers or sell much faster.
-On the other hand, there are more houses in a buyer’s market than buyers, so it may take some seller concessions or extra time on the market to sell your home.
+On the other hand, if there are more houses than there are buyers, it may take some seller concessions or extra time on the market to sell your home.

 Keep an eye on mortgage rate trends, too.
 When rates are low, first-time home buyers tend to start house hunting, increasing your pool of potential buyers, making it an excellent time to sell a house.
 Conversely, when rates are high, there are fewer potential buyers.

 The best time to sell a house in Dallas, Texas, is not the same as Chicago, Illinois.
-So let’s dive a bit deeper into seasonal home sale patterns:
+Here’s what to know about seasonal home sale patterns:

-That’s bittersweet, however.
 Since there are fewer buyers on the hunt, there are fewer homes for sale, which may work to your advantage.
-In addition, buyers who choose to move in the winter may be up against strict deadlines, needing to downsize, get out of a lease, or relocate for work.
+In addition, buyers who choose to move in the winter may be up against strict deadlines, needing to downsize, get out of a lease, or relocate to a different state for work.
 Therefore, you could still sell on your timeline for a good price if you find the right buyer in a smaller pool of house hunters.